ChaseHCS/payloads/xxe.md

                 </bugreport>
 ```

-For a file read injection we can change it to look something like this.
+For a file read injection we can change it to look something like this. `!DOCTYPE` - declares a set of rules about what can appear in the xml. `!ENTITY` - is similar to defining a variable that you can call on later in the file. `SYSTEM` - tells the XML parser to retrieve the entity from an external source allowing for XXE.

 ```xml
 <?xml version="1.0" encoding="ISO-8859-1"?>